 The .hex file is in intel-hex format.
-You can learn more about that format here.
 Intel hex consists of records of data, with the address in memory to store the data at the start.
 All data is hex-ascii encoded.
 All lines start with a : character.
 All lines end with a checksum byte that can be used to verify the integrity of the data.

-A micro:bit .hex file usually starts writing data to the same fixed location in memory, so (at the moment at least) we would expect the first line of the file to start like this:
+A micro:bit .hex file usually starts writing data to the same fixed location in memory, so depending on the toolchain, we might expect the first line of the file to start like this:

 MicroPython builds take a firmware.hex image (the MicroPython pre-compiled image) and appends your script to the end of it, in a fixed 8K region at a known address.
 When MicroPythons starts to run on the micro:bit, it looks for a signature at this fixed location, and uses that to determine whether to run the script, or drop directly to the REPL prompt.

-All of these editors on the www.microbit.co.uk/app website, and also pxt.microbit.org have embedded meta-data inside the .hex file.
+Hex files generated by the MakeCode Editor have embedded meta-data inside the .hex file.
 This is a JSON encoded blob with various data about the script, and also the source code program.
 This may be compressed, and it is stored inside the flash memory of the micro:bit (but only if space is available in the flash memory).
 But it is always inside the .hex file.
 This embedded source code program ensures that when you drag and drop the .hex file onto the originating editor, it can recover the source program again.